-We are a philanthropic organization of women leaders in the fields of food, fine beverage and hospitality.
-The by-invitation membership, composed of over 2,400 members in 42 chapters in the United States, Canada, the United Kingdom, France and Mexico, is highly diversified and reflects the multifaceted fields of contemporary gastronomy and hospitality.
+We are a philanthropic organization of women leaders in the fields of food, beverage and hospitality.
+Our membership, composed of over 2,300 members in 45 chapters currently in the United States, Canada, the United Kingdom, France and Mexico, is highly diversified and reflects the multifaceted fields of contemporary gastronomy and hospitality.

 Les Dames d’Escoffier International (“LDEI”, “we”, “us”, or “our”) believes in transparency and is committed to informing you, our website visitor (“you”, “your”, or “user”), about how we treat your personal data and the rights and options available to you with regard to your personal information.

 The party responsible for processing data on this website is Les Dames d’Escoffier International (LEI), P.O.
 Box 4961, Louisville, KY 40204, United States of America, Telephone: 502.456.1851 x1, Fax: 502.456.1821, Email: firstname.lastname@example.org.
 LDEI acknowledges that it has certain responsibilities with regard to any personal data (any information that identifies or is identifiable to a natural person) that you provide to us through our Website or associated services.